 Simply put, It’s like the upgraded version of any standard maki roll; in which one would place the burning lava topping on top of their favorite sushi slices then drizzle them crazily with sauce.
-The base slices, often from cooked roll like California, cucumber, etc. or raw like tuna, white fish…are often cut in thinner manner to account for the extra height from topping.
+The base slices, often from the cooked roll like California, cucumber, etc. or raw like tuna, white fish…are often cut in a thinner manner to account for the extra height from topping.

 There, have fun of your roll and show me what’s your way of making this blazing hot volcano sushi roll.

 - 0.5 Tbsp Sriracha adjust to spicy tolerant

 - 4 Tbsp Kewpie mayo or regular mayo

 - 10 mini scallop